Uninstall

 Powershell example to remove the Web Application AppToBeDeleted from the "Default Web Site".

-• Delete the folder with the instance to remove from the file system on the IIS server (default c:\Program Files\Nodinite\%EnvironmentName%)
+- Delete the folder with the instance to remove from the file system on the IIS server (default

 Info

-Remember to Check the Close existing connections checkbox
+Check the Close existing connections checkbox when dropping databases.

 Tip

 You do not have to lose any data or configuration.
-You may re-use the old databases when you re-install Nodinite later.
+You may re-use the old databases if you re-install Nodinite later.

 Info

-• Remove the environment-specific Linked Servers exclusively in use by Nodinite.
+- Remove the environment-specific Linked Servers exclusively used by Nodinite.

 Review settings using Local Security Policy, Computer Management | Local Users and Groups

-• Re-adjust firewall settings; Nodinite by default make use of port 8000.
+- Re-adjust firewall settings; Nodinite by default uses port 8000.

-• Decommission/remove the no longer required Servers, Licenses, disks, CPUs, IP addresses, DNS names...
+- Decommission/remove any no longer required servers, licenses, disks, CPUs, IP addresses, DNS names, etc.